blacklabelops/volumerize/README.md

 # Blacklabelops Volumerize

-Blacklabelops backup solution for Docker volume backups.
+Blacklabelops backup and restore solution for Docker volume backups.
 It is based on the command line tool Duplicity.
 Dockerized and Parameterized for easier use and configuration.

 Always remember that this no wizard tool that can clone and backup data from running databases.
 You should always stop all containers running on your data before doing backups.
 Always make sure your not victim of unexpected data corruption.

+Also note that the easier the tools are the easier it is to lose data!
+Always make sure the tool works correct by checking the backup data itself, e.g. S3 bucket.
+Check the configuration double time and enable some check options this image offers.
+E.g. attaching volumes read only.

 Supported backends: